***NEWS FLASH ALERT***

 “I think it’s worth the risk,” McNamara said.
 “Raising the DEFCON level will signal to the Soviet Union that the U.S. military is still under clear control, and that we won’t tolerate the Soviets taking advantage of the assassination attempt.”

-Bobby, who had already lost interest in this conversation, said simply, “Ok.”
+Bobby, who was already lost in thought, said simply, “Ok.”

 “Thanks.
 And one other thing.
 Do you know where the nuclear football is?”